ron-liu/rontech-blog/content/blog/extend-typescript-to-runtime-part-1-using-runtypes/extend-typescript-to-runtime-part-1-using-runtypes.md

 ---
-title: Extend typescript to runtime - Part I using runtypes
+title: Extend typescript to runtime - Part 1 using runtypes
 date: "2020-12-20"
 description: typescript types will be wiped when compiling, but how to use these types in runtime?
 ---